NCLEX-RN Exam Guide

 - Review pertinent data prior to medication administration (e.g., contraindications, lab results, allergies, potential interactions)

-- Titrate dosage of medication based on assessment and ordered parameters (e.g., giving insulin according to blood glucose levels, titrating medication to maintain a specific blood pressure)
+- Titrate the dosage of medication based on assessment and ordered parameters (e.g., giving insulin according to blood glucose levels, titrating medication to maintain specific blood pressure)

-- Evaluate appropriateness and accuracy of medication order for client
+- Evaluate appropriateness and accuracy of medication order for the client

-- Monitor intravenous infusion and maintain site (e.g., central, PICC, epidural and venous access devices)
+- Monitor intravenous infusion and maintain the site (e.g., central, PICC, epidural, and venous access devices)

 - Administer pharmacological measures for pain management

 - Administer controlled substances within regulatory guidelines (e.g., witness, waste)

 - Administer parenteral nutrition and evaluate client response (e.g., TPN)

 Some of the commonly used terms and terminology relating to pharmacological and parenteral treatments that you must be aware of and knowledgeable about include those briefly described below:

 - Pharmacokinetics: Pharmacokinetics is the absorption, distribution, metabolism, and excretion of drugs.